h3nnn4n/Like-Father-Like-Son/Readme.md

 1. Pass a double and get a double
 2. Define a struct in C/Rust, pass it from C to Rust, change it in Rust and print it back in C
 3. Write into an array from C
+4. Malloc memory inside Rust, initialize it and pass it back to C

 # Why?